How to Make Chili Oil

 You’ll know when the oil has ‘gone bad’ as the oil will become rancid and will smell and taste bad.

 Just like with any condiment, this chili oil is perfect for boosting tons and tons of meals.
-Drizzle over pizza and pasta, noodles, dumplings, rice, dips, sauces, etc. Stir it into dressing and sauces or swirl into soups and stews.
-I love to use it as a cooking oil too – for stir-fried grains, omelets, veggies, and more.
+Drizzle over pizza and pasta, garlic chili oil noodles, crispy rice paper dumplings, homemade dumpling soup, rice, dips, sauces, etc. Stir it into dressing and sauces or swirl into soups and stews.
+I love to use it as a cooking oil too – for stir-fried grains, veggie omelets, veggie stir-fry, and more.

 Chilli Oil in a heart shaped bowl with a spoon